-Montenegrins have taken advantage of their reputation by creating the 10 Montenegrin Commandments, a humorous list of rules Montenegrins ostensibly live by.
+Montenegrins have taken advantage of their reputation by creating the 10 Montenegrin Commandments of the lazy person, a humorous list of rules Montenegrins ostensibly live by.
 This list is printed on bags, magnets and t-shirts and sold to tourists in souvenir shops throughout the country.
 Foreigners find this list hilarious and these souvenirs are incredibly popular.

 Isn’t it ironic that these so-called ‘lazy’ Montenegrins have been industriously making money from their reputation?

-If you’ve never heard of the 10 Montenegrin Commandments, here they are:
+If you’ve never heard of the Montenegro 10 Commandments, here they are:

-Contrary to what the 10 Montenegrin Commandments say, Montenegrins are in fact very hard-working people.
+Contrary to what the ten Montenegrin Commandments say, Montenegrins are in fact very hard-working people.
 They just have a relaxed attitude in general… and they know how to enjoy life!